Last Updated on

 What soil is best for potted plants?

-Potting mix is generally better for houseplants and container gardening.
+Potting mix is generally better soil for pot plants and container gardens.
 It’s free from pathogens, weed seeds, and other harmful elements.
 Plus, it can be “controlled” more easily than potting soil.
 You can simply add compost and peat moss to improve the potting mix.
 What’s more, you can get custom mixed potting mixes for specific plants, such as orchid mix and cactus mix.

 On the other hand, potting soil is better for larger gardens, raised garden beds, and landscaping.
 Potting soil is also usually cheaper than potting mix.
 You can make your own potting soil with garden soil and other materials!